-Students were treated to a Thanksgiving lunch, with the Parents Association providing pies and drinks, and an all-school assembly.
-Senior class officers presented a history of Eckley Coxe’s life, including the mining industry and the beginning days of the Mining and Mechanical Institute, the school he founded that is now known as MMI Preparatory School.
-They also spoke about Sophia Coxe’s contributions and generosity to the area.
-At the conclusion of the assembly, the senior class officers traveled to the grounds of St. James Episcopal Church in Drifton, where they held a wreath-laying ceremony at the gravesites of Mr. and Mrs. Coxe, more than 120 years after Eckley Coxe’s death.
+An all-school assembly was held in the MMI cafeteria, where senior class officers presented information about MMI's history.
+At the conclusion of the assembly, the senior class traveled to the grounds of St. James Episcopal Church in Drifton, where they held a wreath-laying ceremony at the gravesites of Mr. and Mrs. Coxe, more than 120 years after Eckley Coxe’s death.

 Coxe was born June 4, 1839, in Philadelphia and came from a large and distinguished family that had been in the United States since before the American Revolution.
 His grandfather, Tench Coxe, was an economist and publicist as well as an assistant to Thomas Jefferson in the Treasury Department.
 He bought land in several Pennsylvania counties, mainly Luzerne, which contained large deposits of coal.
 The lands were expanded by his son, Charles S. Coxe, who was, at one time, a judge in the District Court of Philadelphia.